 From the top of Predigtstuhl, a little higher than the restaurant but easily accessible for gondola-riders, we had a panoramic view of mountains, lakes, small towns, and Salzburg.
 We were feeling a little smug about climbing to the top while everyone else took the Predigtstuhlbahn, but not so smug that we didn’t buy ourselves tickets for the ride down.

-The next day it started snowing and didn’t let up for a couple weeks.
-We wouldn’t have been able to hike up there even a day after our New Year’s trip.
-Like they say, you have to climb mountains while the sun shines.
+The next day it started snowing and didn’t let up for a couple of weeks.
+We wouldn’t have been able to hike up there even a day after our New Year’s trip, even with proper footwear.
+As they say, you have to climb mountains while the sun shines.

 How to Hike Predigtstuhl